RGU-Computing/NeuReg/QA_Generation/README.md

 ## 🧠 One-Shot QA Generation Prompt

-In One-Shot prompting, the model is provided with a single exemplar QA for each question type (Factual, Relationship, Comparative, Inferential).
-Each exemplar includes:

-- A shared regulatory context
-- Ontology-guided KG triples extracted from that context
-- A well-formed  question aligned with the chunk + KG
+For each question type (FactQ, RelQ, CompQ, InferQ), we manually construct a single exemplar using a shared regulatory text chunk and its aligned KG triples.
+The prompt presents this exemplar, comprising a context, KG triples, and a question, followed by the target text chunk and its corresponding KG triples.
+This lightweight scaffolding helps guide the model toward consistent, semantically grounded QA generation while maintaining flexibility in phrasing and content.

 ---
  ### Shared Exemplar